Puerto Vallarta with Kids: Beach Town Charm Meets Jungle Adventure

 Playa de los Muertos

 The most iconic beach in Puerto Vallarta sits right at the foot of the Romantic Zone.
-Do not let the name fool you -- Playa de los Muertos is lively, colorful, and full of families.
+Do not let the name spook you.
+Playa de los Muertos is lively, colorful, and full of families.
 The northern end is your best bet with kids.
-The waves are gentler there, beach vendors sell fresh fruit cups, and you are steps away from restaurants and bathrooms.
-Grab a palapa early in the morning and you will have shade sorted for the day.
+The waves are gentler there, beach vendors sell fresh fruit cups, and you are steps from restaurants and bathrooms.
+Grab a palapa early in the morning and shade is sorted for the day.

 Conchas Chinas

-About three kilometers south of downtown, Conchas Chinas is the beach I recommend most for families with small children.
-The rocky shoreline creates natural pools that fill with warm, shallow seawater -- essentially nature's kiddie pool.
-Kids can wade, splash, and spot tiny fish without any real surf to worry about.
-The beach is smaller and quieter than Playa de los Muertos, which is part of its appeal.
+About three kilometers south of downtown, Conchas Chinas is the beach I push hardest for families with small children.
+The rocky shoreline creates natural pools that fill with warm, shallow seawater.
+Nature's kiddie pool.
+Kids can wade, splash, and spot tiny fish without any real surf.
+The beach is smaller and quieter than Los Muertos, which is part of its appeal.

-Bring water shoes -- the rocks that create those wonderful tide pools also mean bare feet will not cut it.
-Pack snacks and water, as there are fewer vendors here.
+Bring water shoes.
+The rocks that create those wonderful tide pools also mean bare feet will not cut it.
+Pack snacks and water, fewer vendors here.

 Mismaloya

 A twenty-minute bus ride south of the city center, Mismaloya is where the mountains and the ocean meet in dramatic fashion.
-The beach itself is sheltered in a cove with calm, clear water -- excellent for snorkeling with older kids.
-Younger children will love the shallow areas near shore.
+The beach is sheltered in a cove with calm, clear water - excellent for snorkeling with older kids.
+Younger ones love the shallow shore.

 Mismaloya also sits near the river entrance to El Eden, a jungle area with rope bridges and swimming holes.
-You can easily combine a beach morning with a jungle afternoon, which is the kind of two-for-one day that makes kids remember a trip forever.
+You can easily combine a beach morning with a jungle afternoon.
+The kind of two-for-one day that makes kids remember a trip forever.

 The Malecon Boardwalk with Kids

 Puerto Vallarta's Malecon stretches nearly a mile along the waterfront, and walking it with your family is one of those experiences that costs nothing but delivers everything.
-The boardwalk is lined with sculptures, many of them whimsical enough to fascinate children.
-The famous seahorse statue has become a PV landmark, and kids love climbing on the sand sculptures that appear seasonally near the south end.
+The boardwalk is lined with sculptures, many whimsical enough to fascinate children.
+The famous seahorse statue has become a PV landmark, and kids love climbing on the seasonal sand sculptures near the south end.

 Timing matters.
-The Malecon in the late afternoon is pure gold -- the light softens, the heat eases, and street performers start setting up.
-You will find musicians, living statues, and dancers in traditional dress.
-Walk the full length and end up near the main plaza, where a balloon vendor will make your toddler's entire evening.
+The Malecon in late afternoon is pure gold.
+The light softens, the heat eases, and street performers set up.
+Musicians, living statues, dancers in traditional dress.
+Walk the full length and end at the main plaza where a balloon vendor will make your toddler's whole evening.

 For food along the walk, grab elote (grilled corn with mayo, chili, and lime) from a street cart.
-It is messy, delicious, and the kind of eat-with-your-hands moment kids live for.
-The Malecon connects to Isla Cuale via a pedestrian bridge, where you can browse market stalls and let the kids watch the river below.
+Messy, delicious, eat-with-your-hands moment kids live for.
+The Malecon connects to Isla Cuale via a pedestrian bridge where you can browse market stalls and let the kids watch the river below.

 Jungle and Nature Adventures